Muğancıq Mehrab

 Muğancıq Mehrab (also Mughanjyg Mehrab) is a municipality and village in the Sharur District of Nakhchivan, Azerbaijan.
-It is located in the near of the Nakhchivan-Sadarak highway, 1.5 km away from the district center, on the plain.
-Its population is busy with beet-growing, vegetable-growing and farming.
+It is located near the Nakhchivan-Sadarak highway, 1.5 km away from the district center, on the plain.
+Its population is engaged with beet-growing, vegetable-growing and farming.
 There is a secondary school, a library, a club and a medical center in the village.
 It has a population of 623.

 Etymology

-Place of residence was formed as a result of the settling the families belonging to the Iranian Mugh مغ (Magi) priestly tribe under the leadership of the person named Mehrab مهراب.
-The mughanjyg means "small Magi, a small portion of Magi".
+Settlement was formed as a result of the settling of families belonging to the Iranian Mugh مغ (Magi) priestly tribe under the leadership of a person called Mehrab مهراب.
+The mughancıq means "small Magi, a small group of Magi".